stuartrivero/sport-provider-ingest/README.md

 * Naive exception handling - using exceptions rather than results
 * More thorough testing of JSON Parsing needed
 * More clarification is needed on the start and end dates.
 The zoneId when reading is parsed as UTC.
-* Only two countries are supported GB and US
+* Only two countries are supported GB and US.
+* Validation is required for the inputs e.g. countryCodes, round count >= 1